 The Rainforest Alliance incurs costs that arise from standards and policies development and interpretation, managing a certification database and a quality control system for certification bodies, managing complaints and appeals, tracing certified products throughout the supply chain to validate certification claims, promoting the Rainforest Alliance Certified™ seal in the marketplace, measuring impact, and creating communications tools that raise public awareness.

 To cover these program expenses, in 2010 the Rainforest Alliance introduced a single charge on companies that directly benefit from Rainforest Alliance certification.
-Known as the Participation Royalty, for the use of the Rainforest Alliance Certified seal and other intellectual property associated with it, this levy is collected once, from businesses in the middle of the supply chain based on the volume of all transactions of Certified Farm Products listed below.
+Known as the Participation Royalty, this levy is collected once, from businesses in the middle of the supply chain based on the volume of all transactions of Certified Farm Products listed below.
 Royalties are required regardless of whether a claim is on a product, on packaging or promotional materials or anywhere else that a claim is made that a product comes from a Certified Farm.